 Zone B, C, and X means areas identified in the community as areas of moderate or minimal hazard from the principal source of flood in the area.
 However, buildings in these zones could be flooded by severe, concentrated rainfall coupled with inadequate local drainage systems.
-Flood insurance is available in participating communities but is not required by regulation in these zones, (Zone X is used on new and revised maps in place of Zones B and C.)
+Flood insurance is available in participating communities but is not required by regulation in these zones.
+(Zone X is used on new and revised maps in place of Zones B and C.)

-Article 3.
+Sec.
+46-213.
 General Provisions.

-Section A. Lands to Which This Ordinance Applies.

-This ordinance shall apply to all SFHAs and known flood prone areas within the jurisdiction of the City of Knox.

-Section B. Basis for Establishing Regulatory Flood Data.

-This ordinance's protection standard is the regulatory flood.
-The best available regulatory flood data is listed below.

-- (1) The regulatory flood elevation, floodway, and fringe limits for the studied SFHAs within the jurisdiction of The City of Knox shall be as delineated on the one-percent annual chance flood profiles in the Flood Insurance Study of Starke county, Indiana and Incorporated Areas dated June 16,2014 and the corresponding Flood Insurance Rate Map dated June 16, 2014 as well as any future updates, amendments, or revisions, prepared by the Federal Emergency Management Agency with the most recent date. - (2) The regulatory flood elevation, floodway, and fringe limits for each of the SFHAs within the jurisdiction of the City of Knox, delineated as an "A Zone' on the Starke County, Indiana and Incorporated Areas Flood Insurance Rate Map dated June 16,2014 as well as any future updates, amendments, or revisions, prepared by the Federal Emergency Management Agency with the most recent date, shall be according to the best data available as provided by the Indiana Department of Natural Resources; provided the upstream drainage area from the subject site is greater than one square mile.
+- (a).
+Lands to Which This Article Applies.
+This Article shall apply to all SFHAs and known flood prone areas within the jurisdiction of Michigan City. - (b) Basis for Establishing Regulatory Flood Data.
+This Article's protection standard is the regulatory flood.
+The best available regulatory flood data is listed below. - (1) The regulatory flood elevation, floodway, and fringe limits for the studied SFHAs within the jurisdiction of Michigan City shall be as delineated on the one-percent annual chance flood profiles in the Flood Insurance Study of LaPorte County, Indiana and Incorporated Areas and the corresponding Flood Insurance Rate Map dated November 6, 2013 as well as any future updates, amendments, or revisions, prepared by the Federal Emergency Management Agency with the most recent date. - (2) The regulatory flood elevation, floodway, and fringe limits for each of the SFHAs within the jurisdiction of Michigan City, delineated as an "A Zone" on the LaPorte County, Indiana and Incorporated Areas Flood Insurance Rate Map dated November 6, 2013 as well as any future updates, amendments, or revisions, prepared by the Federal Emergency Management Agency with the most recent date, shall be according to the best data available as provided by the Indiana Department of Natural Resources, provided the upstream drainage area from the subject site is greater than one square mile.
 Whenever a party disagrees with the best available data, the party needs to replace existing data with better data that meets current engineering standards.
-To be considered, this data must be submitted to the Indiana Department of Natural Resources for review, subsequently approved. - (3) In the absence of a published FEMA map, or absence of identification on a FEMA map, the regulatory flood elevation, floodway, and fringe limits of any watercourse in the community's known flood prone areas shall be according to the best data available as provided by the Indiana Department of Natural Resources; provided the upstream drainage area from the subject site is greater than one square mile. - (4) Upon issuance of a Letter of Final Determination (LFD), any more restrictive data in the new (not yet effective) mapping/study shall be utilized for permitting and construction (development) purposes, replacing all previously effective less restrictive flood hazard data provided by FEMA.

-Section C. Establishment of Floodplain Development Permit.

-A Floodplain Development Permit shall be required in conformance with the provisions of this ordinance prior to the commencement of any development activities in areas of special flood hazard.
+To be considered, this data must be submitted to the Indiana Department of Natural Resources for review and subsequently approved. - (3) In the absence of a published FEMA map, or absence of identification on a FEMA map, the regulatory flood elevation, floodway, and fringe limits of any watercourse in the community's known flood prone areas shall be according to the best data available as provided by the Indiana Department of Natural Resources, provided the upstream drainage area from the subject site is greater than one square mile. - (4) Upon issuance of a Letter of Final Determination (LFD), any more restrictive data in the new (not yet effective) mapping/study shall be utilized for permitting and construction (development) purposes, replacing all previously effective less restrictive flood hazard data provided by FEMA. - (c).
+Establishment of Floodplain Development Permit.
+A Floodplain Development Permit shall be required in conformance with the provisions of this Article prior to the commencement of any development activities in areas of special flood hazard. - (d).
+Compliance.
+No structure shall hereafter be located, extended, converted or structurally altered within the SFHA without full compliance with the terms of this Article and other applicable regulations.
+No land or stream within the SFHA shall hereafter be altered without full compliance with the terms of this Article and other applicable regulations. - (e).
+Abrogation and Greater Restrictions.
+This Article is not intended to repeal, abrogate, or impair any existing easements, covenants, or deed restrictions.
+However, where this Article and another conflict or overlap, whichever imposes the more stringent restrictions shall prevail.